WeeLonelySoul/Felix-The-resource-daemon/README.md

 Also removing a couple of things, that are not necessary anymore or just doesn't fit the theme that I want Felix to go towards.</br>

 ## Important Update!
-* Disabling the `Update feature` for now, doesn't seem to be ready for a use yet.

 # Backstory to the creation of Felix